 Trust is a great foundation to build your house on, whether it’s your private house or a huge corporation.

-The blinks are short and the book goes much deeper, but if you’re all new to the concept of trust in business, they provide a great intro to the subject.
+The blinks are short and The Speed Of Trust goes much deeper, but if you’re all new to the concept of trust in business, they provide a great intro to the subject.

 What else can you learn from the blinks?